correctexam/documentation/docs/source/Install.md

 **Without docker**
 Just clone the project

-:warning:update webpack/environment.js with your domain name.
+⚠️ update webpack/environment.js with your domain name.

 ```bash